polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 - The _native executor_ uses a natively compiled runtime embedded in the node to execute calls.
 This is a performance optimization available to up-to-date nodes

 - The _WebAssembly executor_ uses a [Wasm](#webassembly-wasm) binary and a Wasm interpreter to execute calls.
-The binary is guaranteed to be up-to-date regardless of the version of the blockchain node because it is persisted in the [state](#state) of the Substrate-based chain.
+The binary is guaranteed to be up-to-date regardless of the version of the blockchain node because it is persisted in the [state](#state) of the Polkadot SDK-based chain

 ## Extrinsic

-A general term for data that originates outside of the runtime, is included in a block, and leads to some action.
-This includes user-initiated transactions as well as inherent transactions placed into the block by the block builder.
+A general term for data that originates outside the runtime, is included in a block, and leads to some action.
+This includes user-initiated transactions and inherent transactions placed into the block by the block builder.

 It is a SCALE-encoded array typically consisting of a version number, signature, and varying data types indicating the resulting runtime function to be called.
 Extrinsics can take two forms: [inherents](#inherent-transactions) and [transactions](#transaction).